wkania/symfony-docs/reference/constraints/UniqueEntity.rst

 inheritance mapping, you need to execute the query in a different repository.
 Use this option to define the fully-qualified class name (FQCN) of the Doctrine entity associated with the repository you want to use.
+Another case is when validated object is not an entity.

 errorPath
 ~~~~~~~~~